Personal Injury Attorney Missouri Who Can Fight for Your Compensation

 In most personal injury cases, the plaintiff is responsible for proving that the defendant’s negligence caused him harm.
 But, the rules are slightly different in dog bite cases because of the strict liability law.
 Victims do not need to prove that the owner was negligent.
 There’s no need to show evidence that the owner knew the dog was dangerous or that the dog had a history of biting visitors.
 Instead, the victim simply needs to prove that they were not trespassing on private property or provoking the dog at the time of the attack.

 If you have sustained dog bite injuries, meet the personal injury attorneys at The Missouri DWI & Criminal Law Center at once.
-Our award-winning personal injury attorneys go above and beyond to maximize compensation for each and every client.
+Our award-winning personal injury DWI Attorneys in KC Mo go above and beyond to maximize compensation for each and every client.

 Missouri Personal Injury Statute of Limitations